richemslie/tiltyard-viewer/README.md

   - UI for choosing these
   - When filtered by player, follow new matches as they start
 - Ability to load more matches
+- Deconflict global and local loads of game metadata